 Josh Kigner, a freelance theatrical designer, was hired by Fort Point Theatre Channel to design scenery and props for a new play that was debuting at Boston Playwrights Theatre.
-The script called for a large Greek plaster sculpture of a man that was low on cost, could be easily carried on stage, had a rigged arm that could break on cue.
+The script called for a large Greek plaster sculpture of a man, and Kigner needed a solution that was low-cost, could be easily carried on stage and had a rigged arm that could break on cue.
 This eliminated the choice of finding a rental, so Josh worked his magic with 1/4″ Insulation foam and turned to Rosco for the rest.

 After stacking all of the cut layers, Josh covered the sculpture with a thin base layer of FoamCoat mixed with strips of cheesecloth to help smooth out the ridges.
 After it dried, he added two more, much thicker coats, which were sanded down.
 The sculpture was then treated with Rosco Off Broadway Paint to age it and give it a terra cotta feel.
 The sculpture succeeded by being both extremely lightweight and, thanks to the heavy layers of FoamCoat, also very robust – withstanding heavy use over the course of the production.